 The apex of her career was her pivotal role at Southern California TRACON in 1994 near Miramar Marine Air Station in San Diego.
 It was an ambitious effort to get all the Southern California approach controls under one roof by remoting the radar.
 Jeane’s ability to coordinate and create new maps and routes was astounding.
 At the time, it was the elite air traffic facility in the world.
 She then traveled around the country to train and help advance numerous other facilities.
 She retired from the FAA on Feb 28th, 2014 following 31 years and 1 month of distinguished service.

 Logan and Alayna graduated from Torrey Pines High School in June of 2015, and Jeane & Allan loved to go and support them by going to there numerous athletic events .
 Alayna went to William and Mary on a field hockey scholarship and graduated with a Bachelors in Economics and Kinesiology in May of 2019.
 She now works in San Diego as a financial planner and lives at the family home with her father, Allan, and boyfriend, Jared.
 Logan is in his senior year at the Univ. of Nevada, Reno.
 He earned a Western Universities Exchange Program scholarship and has made the dean’s list 2 times so far.
 He will graduate with a Bachelors in Economics with two minors in mathematics and accounting.
 He has a job offer at Northrup Gruman waiting for him in San Diego next year.

 She is survived by her brother, Steve Hammond, her husband, Allan Tomlinson and her children, Logan & Alayna.

-To send flowers to the family of Jeanette Tomlinson, please visit Tribute Store
+To plant a tree in memory of Jeanette Tomlinson, please visit Tribute Store